 The total cost of the Observatory project, which includes all exploratory costs, specialized surveys, construction, and all equipment was $4.2 million.
 The Observatory was funded with non-City trust fund monies that would have been returned to the state if not spent locally.
 The ongoing operations and maintenance of the Observatory are being funded with restricted library funds.

 The Observatory is a regional scientific asset.
 Like the Library, it is available and free of charge to all valley residents and visitors.

-The Observatory is open for a daily facility tour Tuesday through Saturday.
-These tours begin at 3:00 pm.
-Additionally, the Observatory will be open for programs, stargazing parties, and other events regularly.
+The Observatory is open for a daily facility tour Monday through Friday at 3:00pm.
+Additionally, the Observatory will be open for programs and other events regularly.
 Specific events, dates, and times can be found at The Library & Observatory Website and on the calendar of events for more details.

 The weather station at Rancho Mirage Observatory is an important component of the overall function of the Observatory.
 High-speed winds, rain, and other inclement weather can reduce the lifetime of the sensitive equipment inside the dome.
 The weather station not only informs us about sky conditions but also automatically protects the observatory systems.
 It both prevents the opening of the dome in poor conditions and automatically closes an open dome and protects it in the event of deteriorating conditions.

 The Rancho Mirage Observatory is a public education center built specifically for you!
 From planning through construction and into programming, this Observatory is intended as a place dedicated to astronomy for the public.

 1,400,000 pounds of concrete and 4.5 miles of rebar reinforcement were used to construct the observatory.

 The Observatory building is designed with round concrete footings that go at least 20 feet into the earth.